 An inexpensive timer can be purchased at City Hall to use on your sprinkler which will turn off your sprinkler when you are gone.

-Yes, but use no more water than necessary to complete the task and the hose must be equipped with a shut-off nozzle.
+Yes, impermeable surface washing is permitted during Stage 1, but use no more water than necessary to complete the task.
+The hose must be equipped with an automatic shut-off device.
 Cleaning hard surfaces and driveways with a broom is the most water efficient method.